b-cube/alive/README.md

 -------------------

 The BCube triple store contains triples describing datasets and web services, this tool updates the status of these urls.
-If the URL is alive for subject ?s then this tool will send an INSERT request to the triple store as follows:
+If the URL is alive for subject ?s then this tool will send a request to the BCUBE INSERT request to the triple store as follows:

 ```sql
 INSERT